keesiemeijer/wp-admin-screenshots/README.md

 Version: 1.0.0-alpha

 Create screenshots of all WordPress wp-admin pages found in the admin menu from a local or remote site.
-See the screenshots taken with this script for WordPress 4.5 admin pages in the [screenshots directory](https://github.com/keesiemeijer/wp-admin-screenshots/tree/master/screenshots).
-The script took 3 minutes to take all of these.
+See the screenshots taken with this script for WordPress 4.5 in the [screenshots directory](https://github.com/keesiemeijer/wp-admin-screenshots/tree/master/screenshots).
+It only took a couple of minutes to take all of these.

+Compatible with WordPress 2.8 and up.

 **Note**: This is an alpha version!
 Among other things it's not tested with multisite.
 Customizer pages are excluded for now.
 They will get a separate command in future.